-Steve Mushin is an industrial designer, illustrator and inventor working in Australia and New Zealand.
+Steve Mushin is an industrial designer, illustrator, inventor, science storyteller and workshop facilitator working in Australia and Aotearoa New Zealand.
 His comedic science-focussed drawings and models, writing, design projects and workshops explore interactions between human-made machines and natural ecosystems.

 Recent projects include Terra Wonder, a soil ecology themed sculptural playspace at CERES Environmental Park in Melbourne – which includes, amongst other things, the bus-size, 500:1 scale, mechanical millipede featured in Ultrawild.
 And Wombalana Wild Garden, an adventure playspace exploring Australia’s extinct megafauna – including, amongst other things, the minivan-size, 1:1 scale, mechanical diprotodon featured in Ultrawild.
 See www.stephenmushin.com for more on these designs.